Blog Engagement

 The role of employee buy-in when trying to be an innovative business

-However, when you get caught up promoting innovation in the workplace, it can become very easy to forget the people on the ground - the end-users who will make or break the success of your latest project.
+However, it can become very easy to forget the people on the ground.
+The end-users who will make or break the success of your latest project.
 Overlooking employee buy-in when you're pushing to implement new technology is often a fatal mistake.

 Let's take a look at why.

 We've all heard the expression, "if it ain't broke, don't fix it."
 But when you're a business leader trying to succeed in a competitive industry, that's the last piece of wisdom you should be trotting out.
 Just imagine if email had never caught on.
-People at work would still be getting all their daily correspondence from an old-fashioned mail room, and inboxes would be an actual, physical nightmare.
+People at work would still be getting all their daily correspondence from an old-fashioned mail room.
+Inboxes would be an actual, physical nightmare.
 It sends a shiver down my spine.

 Whether it's working faster or with more flexibility, collaborating with colleagues on the other side of the world or using virtual check-ins to build a culture of feedback, new technology brings with it the potential to revolutionise the way we work.
-So promoting innovation in the workplace can literally be the difference between being the leading business in your industry, and folding in the second quarter.
+Innovation at work can be the difference between being the industry leading or folding in the second quarter.

 The right technology can turn what was once time-consuming but essential busywork into a few clicks in a specific application.
 For example, making heads or tails of information from employee surveys used to take forever, and was often very expensive.
-But now, platforms like Weekly10 use timely check-ins that put drawn out employee surveys to shame, and our machine learning algorithms produce bespoke reports from the data you provide.
-Not only does this accelerate the whole process, but a good AI can spot connections that the human eye might miss.
+But now, platforms like Weekly10 use timely check-ins that put drawn out employee surveys to shame.
+And our machine learning algorithms produce bespoke reports from the data you provide.
+Not only does this accelerate the whole process, but AI can spot connections that the human eye might miss.

 Employee buy-in is essential for changing workplace culture

 Culture is the very fabric of the workplace.
-If you've ever replaced a carpet or re-upholstered a sofa, then you know a simple change of fabric can make things look wholly unrecognisable.
-Promoting innovation in the workplace oftentimes means making significant changes to company culture, whether it's a new technology, a shift in management style, or a change in the way we discuss issues like mental health.
+Promoting innovation at work means making significant changes to company culture.
+Whether it's a new technology, a shift in management style, or a change in the way we discuss issues.

 2020's remote work boom is a great example.
-Before the year of lockdowns, research by groups like Buffer found that remote work was extremely popular with those who practised it.
+Research by groups like Buffer found that remote work was extremely popular with those who practised it.
 Their 2019 State of Remote Work report found that 99% of respondents would like to continue working remotely to at least some extent for the rest of their careers.

 In Buffer's 2020 report, their results for this question were almost identical.
-On top of that, 97% said they would recommend remote work to others, which is a 2% increase on the previous year.
-This, combined with how successfully it's been implemented over the last several months, has led to many to believe that remote work is here to stay.
+On top of that, 97% said they would recommend remote work to others.
+A 2% increase on the previous year.

 A lack of buy-in can quickly become a lack of engagement

-If you're promoting innovation in the workplace, a lack of employee interest can cause a lot of issues down the line.
+If you're promoting innovation at work, a lack of employee interest can cause a lot of issues down the line.
 Take our check-in, for instance.
 It's great for getting insight into how individual employees are doing, but a large part of our platform's benefit stems from using that data to understand the broad trends in your organisation.
 But if a lot of your employees aren't bothering to complete their check-ins, then your flow of data is going to have some huge gaps.

 The problem is that, if a piece of technology is really useful, you'll want to embed it right into the company culture.
 As that happens, these new tools become more central and harder to avoid.
 So employees who haven't bought into these workplace innovations will inevitably struggle in their roles as new tools become more essential.